NekoShadow/Marketing-Application-System-Project/README.md

 * Build a customer characteristic market, portray of customer characteristics in depth, achieve market management and maintenance automatically, minimize manual intervention;

-* Make customer view model better identify the customer base, understand the customer's contribution level, grasp the customer's life cycle, explore their key features and preferences, and explore the relationship between customers, so that it is easier to focus on loyal customers and high Value customers, and allocate marketing resources more effectively;
+* Make customer view model better identify the customer base, understand the customer's contribution level, grasp the customer's lifecycle, explore their key features and preferences, and explore the relationship between customers, so that it is easier to focus on loyal customers and high-value customers, and allocate marketing resources more effectively;

 * Make the churn prediction model find the key factors affecting customers' churn to recover as many high-quality customers as possible.
 The purposes of churn retention are, on the one hand, to maintain customers who are about to churn; on the other hand, to recover users who have churned;